 My approach to designing is not typically Western, it is more influenced by an integrative Asian worldview.
 For me, things and interactions are not just tools to get something done as quickly and conveniently as possible.
 Rather, I see things and interactions as intermediaries to approach situations in particular ways, as facilitators and fellow travelers to live our lives with.

-I like interactions which charm you into learning something you did not know or inspire you to explore new territories.
-I like objects and spaces which provoke thoughts, appeal to the senses, shape and recall memories, and connect you with impressions and qualities which are difficult to express in words.
+Good design is, for instance, an interaction which charms you into learning something you did not know, or an object which inspires you to explore a new territory.
+I aspire to design experiences, objects and spaces which provoke thoughts, appeal to the senses, shape or recall memories, and connect you with uniquely human impressions – qualities which are impossible to express in numbers or words.

 The moment when a design becomes real and partakes in a particular space and time, it does something to this space and time.
 It contributes to shape viewpoints, options, and habits.
-I think it is therefore very important for a designer to be aware of the entire context of his work in the particular dialectic of his time.
+Therefore, a designer has to be acutely aware of the context of his work in the particular dialectic of his time.

 Mario Gagliardi, 2008